AdanRiasat/EduMeilleur/README.md

 ## 🚀 Features

-- Notes, exercises, and videos served with markdown files sent by the backend.
+- Notes, exercises, and videos served with markdown files provided by the backend.

-- 2 carrousels on the home page, one with a swipe functionality and the other with arrows.
+- Two carousels on the home page: one with swipe functionality and the other with navigation arrows.

-- Loading screen during API calls with ngx-spinner.
+- Loading screen during API calls using ngx-spinner.

-- Chatbot uses an OpenRouter API key.
+- Chatbot powered by an OpenRouter API key.

-- Users can send images and attachments along side their question on the Contact us page.
+- Users can send images and attachments along with their questions on the Contact Us page.

-- Website will be fully translated in english and french (not implemented yet)
+- Website will be fully translated into English and French (translation not yet implemented).

 ## 🛠️ Tech Stack